jleiva/pony/readme.md

 Pony includes a Pony Admin theme.
 It's a child of the Seven theme, fixing and overriding a few of the bugs that drive me the nuts.
 You can read the CSS file to see what it does.

+## Pony Design Kit ##

+These days, designing in the browser is the best way to finish out a site's design.
+Present prototype HTML, CSS and JS to your stakeholders, and let them approve working code instead of frozen pdfs of photoshop drawings.
+Running code is the best way to create responsive designs and see how they will work on various phones and tablets.
+I don't mean build out Drupal — I mean create flat HTML files with accompanying CSS to prototype the design.
+Pony comes with files to get you started with this part of the process.
+Starter HTML that will match much of what Drupal creates for forms and buttons and such, to save you time later.
+Why handwrite your HTML (or use someone else's starter kit) with classes and ids that do not match Drupal, only to have to refactor everything later.
+Start with HTML that is Drupal-like, and get a head start on creating your custom Drupal theme.

 ## Credits ##

 This theme pulls ideas and best practices from all over the web, including these projects: